Off-Grid RV Living with Van Captain Chairs: Your Guide to Freedom van camper conversion - The camper van conversion feat

 Propane and Diesel Heaters

-Compact heaters like Webasto or Espar units keep you warm in winter while using minimal fuel.
-Always ensure proper ventilation.
+Compact heaters like Webasto or Espar units (This Old House) keep you warm in winter while using very little fuel.
+Always make sure you have good airflow.

 Insulation

-Wool or foam insulation maintains steady temperatures.
-Combine with insulated window covers to retain heat at night and block sun during summer.
+Wool or foam insulation keeps temps steady.
+Combine with lined window covers to hold heat at night and block sun during summer.

 Other Considerations